Prathinidhi: Soundtrack

-The Soundtrack was composed by Sai Karthik and Released by Aditya Music.
+The soundtrack was composed by Sai Karthik and was released by Aditya Music.

 Critical reception

 Prathinidhi received favorable reviews from audience and critics.
-Idlebrain rated it 3.25/5, The Times of India rated it 3.5/5, and Greatandhra rated it 2.75/5.
+Idlebrain rated it 3.25/5 and The Times of India rated it 3.5/5.

+Sequel

+A spiritual sequel titled Prathinidhi 2, directed by Murthy Devagupthapu was announced in July 2023.
+The film was later theatrically released on 10 May 2024 and became a box-office disappointment.